-Use nRF Connect Device Manager, nRF Connect for Mobile, or nRF Toolbox to update your device with the new firmware.
+Use the nRF Connect Device Manager mobile app to update your device with the new firmware.

 Ensure that you can access the

-Initiate the DFU process to transfer the image to the device.
+Initiate the DFU process of transferring the image to the device:

 The SMP Server Sample demonstrates how to set up your project to support FOTA updates.